SUBRNETTING PRACTICE FOR NETWORKING ENGINEERS

 1. Classful Subnetting (Fixed Length Subnetting)

-This is the more traditional technique for subnetting a network.
-It is not a very effective method of subnetting as it still leads to lots of wastage of IP addresses.
-For this reason, it is often not used in modern networks.
 It relies on the Classes of IP addresses – Class A, Class B, and Class C – hence the name “classful”.
 (There are 5 classes of IP addresses, Class A, B, C, D, and E., Class D and E are not included in subnetting as they are reserved for multicast and experimentation purposes respectively).

 Each of the Classes of IP addresses has a default subnet mask and new subnets are created by “borrowing” bits from the host portion (i.e. from the right) of an IP address to create new subnets.
 The result is that the sizes of all subnets are the same and have an equal number of hosts for each subnet.
 There is limited flexibility and the number of subnets is limited to just Class A, B, and C.